Hippopotamus: Distribution and status

 Genetic evidence suggests common hippos in Africa experienced a marked population expansion during or after the Pleistocene, attributed to an increase in water bodies at the end of the era.
 These findings have important conservation implications, as hippo populations across the continent are currently threatened by loss of access to fresh water.
 Hippos are also subject to unregulated hunting and poaching.
 The species is included in Appendix II of the Convention on International Trade in Endangered Species (CITES) meaning international export/import (including in parts and derivatives) requires CITES documentation to be obtained and presented to border authorities.

 As of 2017, the IUCN Red List drawn up by the International Union for Conservation of Nature (IUCN) lists the species as vulnerable, with a stable population estimated between 115,000 and 130,000 animals.
 The hippo population has declined most dramatically in the Democratic Republic of the Congo.
 By 2005, the population in Virunga National Park had dropped to 800 or 900 from around 29,000 in the mid-1970s.
 This decline is attributed to the disruptions caused by the Second Congo War.
 The poachers are believed to be Mai-Mai rebels, underpaid Congolese soldiers, and local militia groups.
 Reasons for poaching include the belief hippos are harmful to society, as well as financial gain.
 As of 2016, the Virunga hippo population appears to have increased again, possibly due to better protection from park rangers, who have worked with local fishermen.
 The sale of hippo meat is illegal, but black-market sales are difficult for Virunga National Park officers to track.
 Hippo meat is highly valued in some areas of central Africa and the teeth may be used as a replacement for elephant ivory.

 A population of hippos exists in Colombia, descended from captive individuals that escaped from Pablo Escobar's estate after his death in 1993.
 Their numbers grew to 100 by the 2020s and ecologists believe the population should be eradicated, as they are breeding rapidly and are an increasing menace to humans and the environment.
 Attempts to control them include sterilisation and culling.

 Behaviour and ecology

-Hippos are semiaquatic and require enough water to immerse in, while being close to grass.
-They prefer relatively still waters with gently sloping shores, though male hippos may also be found in very small numbers in more rapid waters with rocky slopes.
-Hippos mostly live in freshwater habitat, but can be found in estuaries.